NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 1. Tape down the power jumper, debug header, FTDI header, and gimbal pins (remote only) using blue tape.
 2. The main challenge is getting them straight up and down and not crooked.
 Do your best.
 3. The white gimbal sockets go on top.
 The 6-pin header connectors go on the bottom.
 (Remote only)
+4. You won't populate the big headers on the breakout board by default.

 #### Battery Terminals